umccr/htsget-rs/deploy/README.md

 2. Install [Zig][zig] using one of the methods show in [getting started][zig-getting-started], or by running the commands below and following the prompts.
 Zig is used by cargo-lambda for cross-compilation.
 3. Install [cargo-lambda], as it is used to compile artifacts that are uploaded to aws lambda.
 4. Install [aws-cdk] and typescript.
-5. Install packages from this directory and compile [htsget-http-lambda].
+5. Install packages from this directory and compile [htsget-lambda].
 This should place artifacts compiled for arm64 under the `target/lambda` directory which can be deployed to AWS.

 Below is a summary of commands to run in this directory: